Why Luna Modeler

 Data models created by humans, not generated by AI

-AI tools can suggest schema structures, generate SQL, and produce data models from a prompt.
-Some of those suggestions will be reasonable.
-Some will be confidently wrong in ways that are difficult to spot until they cause problems in production.
+AI can draft a schema from a prompt.
+Some of it will be reasonable.
+Some will be confidently wrong — and you won't notice until production.

 Who Luna Modeler is for

-Luna Modeler fits best when some or all of the following are true:
+Luna Modeler fits best when some of the following are true:

-- You work with relational databases — Oracle, PostgreSQL, SQL Server, MySQL, MariaDB, or SQLite — and need accurate, executable DDL output.
+- You work with Oracle, PostgreSQL, SQL Server, MySQL, MariaDB, or SQLite and need executable DDL.

-- You prefer tools that run on your machine, without cloud dependencies or mandatory accounts.
+- You prefer tools that run on your machine — no cloud, no mandatory accounts.

-- You want a perpetual license rather than a recurring subscription.
+- You want a perpetual license, not a subscription.

-- You need forward engineering, reverse engineering, or ALTER script generation as part of your workflow.
+- You need forward engineering, reverse engineering, or ALTER scripts in your workflow.

-- You are working in a regulated environment where schema data leaving your machine is a compliance concern.
+- Schema data leaving your machine is a compliance concern.

-- You want documentation output — interactive HTML reports, PDF diagrams — that you control and can share without a third-party viewer.
+- You want HTML reports and PDF diagrams you control — no third-party viewer.

 Is Luna Modeler a cloud or SaaS product?